-Genetic testing, which involves a simple blood draw, is a type of medical test that identifies changes, or variants, in genes.
+Genetic testing, which involves a simple blood draw or cheek swab, is a type of medical test that identifies changes, or variants, in genes.
 Some of these changes may increase the chances of developing a particular disease or predict which treatment may be more beneficial.

 For people with PD, genetic testing can let us know if you carry known gene changes linked to the disease.
 It’s estimated that 10-15% of people with PD have a genetic form of the disease, so by better understanding how those with genetic forms of PD experience symptoms related to Parkinson’s and respond to treatment, scientists can begin to develop improved treatments and personalized medicine.

 For more information about genetic testing and sequencing, visit the NIH website.

 A bio-bank is a facility that stores biological material (such as human tissue, blood, or DNA) that may be used in scientific research.

 Who can participate in PD GENEration?
 Are there any age restrictions?

 PD GENEration is available to people with a confirmed diagnosis of Parkinson’s disease, regardless of age, through participating Centers of Excellence and Parkinson Study Group sites.
 To find out if your Center or site is participating, visit Parkinson.org/PDGENEration.

 Can I participate in PD GENEration if I’ve already received genetic testing elsewhere?